Lune Aqueduct, Lancaster

 The Lune Aqueduct is one of the Seven Wonders of the Waterways, a masterpiece of civil engineering.
 202 metres (664 feet) long, it carries the Lancaster Canal 16 metres (53 feet) above the River Lune.

-Explore the Lune Aqueduct from above and below on a guided history trail.
+Explore the Lune Aqueduct from above and below on a guided trail.

-Children will observe the diversity of different creatures that rely on water to live and grow.
+Observe the diversity of different creatures that rely on water to live and grow.
+Pond dipping is available from April – July.

 Use the following resources to support learning on your trip and back in the classroom: